1996 Pittsburgh Steelers season

 The 1996 Pittsburgh Steelers season was the franchise's 64th season as a professional sports franchise and as a member of the National Football League.

 This was Bill Cowher's fifth season as head coach of the Steelers, which resulted in yet another trip to the playoffs for the team, as Pittsburgh won the AFC Central championship for the fourth time under Cowher.

 The team's 10–6 record was not enough to earn the Steelers a first-round bye.
-In their first playoff game, a rematch of the previous year's AFC Championship Game, the Steelers defeated the Colts, However, their season would come to a halt a week later as the Steelers lost to the New England Patriots, 28–3.
+In their first playoff game, a rematch of the previous year's AFC Championship Game, the Steelers defeated the Indianapolis Colts, 42–14.
+The following their season would come to a halt as the Steelers lost to the New England Patriots, 28–3.

+This would be the final season that the team wore block numerals, the next year they would switch to rounded numerals where it has remained ever since.